-8. You don’t fully comprehend that the weather can go from sunny to rainy and then back again until you walk down a street and find that was side of it was sunny and the other rainy.
+8. You don’t fully comprehend that the weather can go from sunny to rainy and then back again until you walk down a street and find that one side of it was sunny and the other side rainy.

 9. Getting rained on is only worth crying about if you are transporting luggage or carrying important irreplaceable documents or lesson plans with you.
 Any other situation is a normal weekday, haha.
 Get used to being rained on from now on.

 10. You would rather fall into a black hole than have to put up with the “How on earth is she just wearing a rain jacket in this weather?” or “No umbrella?
 Has she gone absolutely crazy?” stares from everyone to little children to older people on the streets.